adithimanjunath/GCS/README.md

 1. Clone the repository to your local machine.
 2. Set up your Google Cloud Storage account and obtain necessary credentials.
-3. Install Python and required dependencies.
+3. Install Python, google cloud and storage dependencies.
+4. Connect to GCP from local *gcloud auth application-default login*
-4. Run the Flask application to start the cloud storage management system.
+5. Run the Flask application to start the cloud storage management system.

 ## Directory Structure